DrNickRedfern/DominanceStatistics.jl/README.md

 Individual elements of the struct storing the results of the function can be accessed as above.

-The confidence interval for $d$ can be calculated directly from a dominance matrix and a given value of $d$.
-The $Z$-statistic and $p$-value are also returned.
+The confidence interval for d can be calculated directly from a dominance matrix and a given value of d.
+The Z-statistic and p-value are also returned.

 ```julia
 dominanceCI(m, d=-0.66; conf_level = 0.95)